MirzaSaniya/MirzaSaniya/README.md

 ## 🚀 About Me
-I'm a **Data professional with 6+ years of experience in Data Analytics, Data Science & AI**, leading projects and optimizing multi-cloud architectures.
-Passionate about leveraging **SQL, Python, and BI tools** to uncover insights and drive decision-making.
-Expertise in AWS, Snowflake, and Alteryx.
-Proven track record in boosting accuracy, reducing costs, and automating workflows.
+I'm a **Data professional with 6+ years of experience in Data Analytics, Data Science & AI**, leading projects and optimizing multi-cloud architectures based out of San Francisco Bay Area, California.
+Passionate about leveraging **SQL, Python, Cloud and BI tools** to uncover insights and drive decision-making.
+I have worked at BlackRock, SAP, SkyGeni, Northeastern University, ICICI, and GIC.
+I have a proven track record in boosting accuracy, reducing costs, and automating workflows in the technology, marketing, and finance domains.

+I also enjoy attending (and sometimes winning) hackathons and coding competitions, as it's a great opportunity to try out new technologies, meet new people and consume a lot of free caffeine.

+When I am not building data models and strategies I like to play Badminton, visit museums and do backyard gardening!
 😄 Pronouns: she/her

 ⚡ Fun fact: Recently Skydived the World's Highest Tandem Jumps from 18,000ft!